Click HERE to download program as a .PDF

 These informal, unstructured “meet & greet” sessions allow networking time for filmmakers, staff, and media.

-Educational Panel: Appalachia
+Panel: Appalachia (2pm-4pm)

 The Thursday festival program kicks off with the Appalachian category, and Thursday’s educational panel will be dedicated to Appalachian subjects.
 The program will encompass the following subject areas: Defining Appalachia, Appalachia in Film, Social Justice